IDAHO STATE UNIVERSITY: SANDRA CARRILLO RODRIGUEZ, 2020

 UNIVERSITY at ALBANY, SUNY: ZACHARIAH A. LEVITAN, 2018

-The 2018 recipient, Zachariah A. Levitan, will graduate from the University at Albany, SUNY in the spring of 2018 with a degree from the Rockefeller College of Public Affairs & Policy.
+The 2018 recipient, Zachariah A. Levitan, graduated from the University at Albany, SUNY in the spring of 2018 with a degree from the Rockefeller College of Public Affairs & Policy.

 Rockefeller College of Public Affairs & Policy at the University at Albany, SUNY has consistently been recognized by U.S. News & World Report as one of the nation’s premier schools of public affairs.
 The College offers undergraduate, masters, and doctoral level degree programs in public administration, public policy, international affairs, and political science.
 Talented students come to Rockefeller for the knowledge and tools to make a difference in the world.
 Rockefeller College prides itself on preparing dynamic leaders who will shape the public policies of the future.
 Students are able to benefit from academic and experiential learning opportunities in the New York Capital Region and beyond to develop a strong foundation for careers in the public, nonprofit and private sectors as well as careers in teaching and research.
 The University at Albany is the premier public research university in the Capital Region and offers more than 17,000 students the expansive opportunities of a large university in an environment designed to foster individual success.

 The 2017 Lamb Prize Recipient, Claire McMorris, graduated in spring of 2017 with a degree in Political Science from Oregon State University.